 The Sacrament of Anointing of the Sick

-When you, or someone you love, is struggling with illness or about to undergo surgery or difficult treatments, please call the Rectory (294-8953) or the Pastoral Care Office (289-9617) to request the Sacrament of Anointing of the Sick.
+When you, or someone you love, is struggling with illness or about to undergo surgery or difficult treatments, please call the Parish Office (408-294-8953) to request the Sacrament of Anointing of the Sick.
 Also known as the Anointing of the Infirm, “elderly people may be anointed if they have become notable weakened even though no serious illness is present.”
 (Pastoral Care of the Sick, #11)

-As a parish, we celebrate the sacrament of Anointing of the Sick at all our Sunday masses each year on a date closest to the Feast of Our Lady of Lourdes (February 11th).
-We also have a special Mass of Anointing at our Celebration of Life each year in the spring, for the residents of the many Nursing Homes within our parish boundaries.
+As a parish, we celebrate the sacrament of Anointing of the Sick a date close to the Feast of Our Lady of Lourdes (February 11th).

 Reflections on the Sacrament of the Anointing of the Sick